Visiting Fushimi Inari Fox Shrine in Kyoto, Japan

 Being one of the most popular spots in Kyoto, Fushimi Inari will most likely be very crowded.
 To avoid the crowds it is best to visit on a weekday morning when it opens.

-Have you been to Fushimi Inari before?
-If not, do you look forward to visiting Fushimi Inari?
+Have you been to Fushimi Inari fox shrine before?
+If not, do you look forward to visiting this iconic religious monument in Kyoto?